On the Finiteness of the Derived Equivalence Classes of some Stable Endomorphism Rings: Introduction

 \subsection{Acknowledgments}

-The author is a student at the University of Edinburgh and the material contained in this paper will form part of her PhD thesis.
+While this work was carried out, the author was a student at the University of Edinburgh and the material contained in this paper formed part of her PhD thesis.
 The author would like to thank her supervisor Michael Wemyss for his helpful guidance and the Carnegie Trust for the Universities of Scotland for their financial support.
+Furthermore, the author would like to thank the referees for their careful reading and valuable suggestions, and the Max Planck Institute for Mathematics in Bonn for its hospitality and financial support during the editing process.